Clb the Community Bank

 Jonesville, Louisiana · FDIC Cert #10532

-Clb the Community Bank is an FDIC-insured bank (Certificate #10532) with $312M in total assets and $272M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Jonesville, Louisiana, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.13%.
-BankHealthData assigns a composite Health Grade of C (51/100).
+This is the FDIC profile for Clb the Community Bank, an FDIC-insured bank (Certificate #10532) with $312M in total assets and $272M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Jonesville, Louisiana, the bank maintains a Tier 1 capital ratio of 10.82% (Well-Capitalized) and a nonperforming loan ratio of 1.13%.
+BankHealthData assigns a composite Health Grade of B (75/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Clb the Community Bank (FDIC cert 10532) is a community bank — $312M in total assets, $272M in deposits, serving the Jonesville, Louisiana area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 10.82% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 1.13% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 23.3% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Profitability is strong: return on assets of 2.16% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is mildly negative across recent quarters.
-Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
-Clb the Community Bank carries a composite BankHealth grade of C (51/100) as of the 2024-06 Call Report filing.
+Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
+Clb the Community Bank carries a composite BankHealth grade of B (75/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.